Pleasantville School District Mulls $15M Facilities Upgrade

 District officials said they may ask the public to borrow about $13 million while using roughly $2 million from the district’s capital reserve fund.

-Another potential item is replacing the rubber surface at the Bedford Road Elementary School playground.
+Another potential item is replacing the playground turf and playground structures and rubber surface at the Bedford Road Elementary School playground.

-The district’s artificial turf, which lasts 10 to 12 years, has reached the end of its life.
+The district’s artificial turf, which lasts 10 to 12 years, will reach the end of its life.

 For the board, safety is a key factor when considering the scope of work.
 Trustee Michael Busch pointed out that many of the upgrades aren’t optional.